scurid-inc/docs/docs/quickstart/quickstart-on-premise.md

 # Quickstart - On-Premise

 ## Overview
-This page covers how to get started with Scurid Platform with on-premise deployment - by downloading and setting up required software components on your own infrastructure.
+This page covers how to get started with Scurid Platform with on-premise deployment.

 !!! info